devdutt6/aoctemplate/README.md

 # Advent of Code

-- A Template generator for Advent of Code hackathon.
+- A Template generator for Advent of Code hackathon :technologist:.
-- It will automatically generate the `input.txt` file and `solution.js` file with the template code so you can directly start writing solution.
-You don't need to write the same code daily to import file and run it, i handeled it for you.
+- It will automatically generate the `input.txt` file and `solution.js` file with the template code so you can directly start writing solution :writing_hand:.
+You don't need to write the same code daily then import file and run solution on it, i handeled it for you :sunglasses:.
-- Just write your solution in `solution.js` file and run it using command `aocrun` with the character by which you want to split the filelines.
+- Just write your solution in `solution.js` file and run it using command `aocrun` with the character by which you want to split the filelines and it will run it :rocket:.

 [![NPM](https://img.shields.io/npm/l/aoctemplate)](https://cdn.jsdelivr.net/npm/aoctemplate@0.1.0/LICENSE)
 ![node-current](https://img.shields.io/node/v/aoctemplate)